Conime2025/conime-multi/content/en/posts/games/mlbb-hero-wu-zetian-phoenix.md

 source = "YouTube / Mobile Legends: Bang Bang"
 +++

-Mobile Legends: Bang Bang memperkenalkan hero baru Wu Zetian, sang *Phoenix Empress* yang menguasai kekuatan sihir phoenix dan bertarung untuk memulihkan kejayaan Divine Capital.
-Wu Zetian hadir pada 18 Juni 2025, dan bisa didapatkan secara gratis lewat event 696, cukup dengan menyelesaikan misi selama periode 18 Juni – 4 Juli 2025.
+Mobile Legends: Bang Bang introduces a new hero, Wu Zetian, the *Phoenix Empress* who wields the power of the phoenix to restore the glory of the Divine Capital.
+Wu Zetian will be available starting June 18, 2025, and can be unlocked for free through the 696 event by completing missions during the period from June 18 to July 4, 2025.

-### Skill Set Wu Zetian
+### Wu Zetian Skill Set

-- Passive – Celestial Armament
+- **Passive – Celestial Armament**
-  - *Phoenix Crown*: Tambahan Spell Vamp saat skill 1 dan 2 mengenai musuh.
+  - *Phoenix Crown*: Grants Spell Vamp when Skill 1 and 2 hit enemies.
-  - *Celestial Robe*: Shield dan efek knockback + stun pada musuh yang terlalu dekat (cooldown 2 menit).
+  - *Celestial Robe*: Provides a shield and inflicts knockback + stun on enemies who get too close (2-minute cooldown).

-- Skill 1 – Phoenix Strike
+- **Skill 1 – Phoenix Strike**
-  - Menembakkan gelombang phoenix hingga 3 kali.
-Gelombang terakhir memberikan damage besar, AoE lebih luas, dan menarik musuh.
+  - Fires up to 3 phoenix waves.
+The final wave deals heavy damage, has wider AoE, and pulls enemies in.

-- Skill 2 – Phoenix Descent
+- **Skill 2 – Phoenix Descent**
-  - Memanggil roh phoenix ke area target untuk memberi magic damage dan slow.
-Dapat diarahkan ulang untuk efek serupa.
+  - Summons a phoenix spirit to the target area, dealing magic damage and slowing enemies.
+Can be redirected for similar effects.

-- Ultimate – Fury of the Phoenix
+- **Ultimate – Fury of the Phoenix**
-  - Memberi buff speed ke teman dan menghantam semua musuh di map dengan magic damage serta efek stun.
+  - Buffs allies with movement speed and strikes all enemies on the map with magic damage and a stun effect.

 {{< related-auto >}}
-Wu Zetian adalah mid-lane mage dengan potensi tinggi dalam crowd control, sustain magic damage, dan pengaruh global lewat ultimatenya.
+Wu Zetian is a mid-lane mage with strong crowd control, sustained magic damage, and game-changing global influence through her ultimate.

-### Unlock Gratis Selama Event
+### Free Unlock During Event
-- Periode: 18 Juni – 4 Juli 2025
+- **Event Period**: June 18 – July 4, 2025
-- Selesaikan misi harian untuk membuka Wu Zetian dalam 8 hari.
+- Complete daily missions to unlock Wu Zetian in 8 days.
-- Alternatif: beli dengan Battle Point atau Diamond.
+- Alternative: purchase with Battle Points or Diamonds.

-### Kisah Sang Empress
+### The Empress's Backstory
-Dulunya yatim piatu tanpa nama, Wu Zetian bangkit dari bawah hingga mengklaim kembali takdirnya sebagai pendiri Divine Capital.
-Dengan kehendak rakyat dan semangat phoenix, ia kembali sebagai simbol keteguhan, kebangkitan, dan persatuan.
+Once an orphan without a name, Wu Zetian rose from nothing to reclaim her destiny as founder of the Divine Capital.
+With the will of her people and the spirit of the phoenix, she returns as a symbol of resilience, rebirth, and unity.

 > “If destiny does not favor you, forge your own path through sheer will and effort.” – Wu Zetian

 {{< content-end >}}